 The auction is the longest running fund raising event for the Foundation and its success each year is made possible by the hard work of volunteers.
 Volunteers from the community, in partnership with the foundation board of directors, call on area businesses, organizations, and individuals to secure items for the live and silent auction.

-The proceeds from nearly 200 items sold, underwriters, program ads and ticket sales netted more than $45,000 at the 38th Annual Big Benefit Auction in late August.
-The funds benefit students directly through scholarships and program enhancements.
+The proceeds from items sold, underwriters, program ads and ticket sales netted more than $40,000 at the 40th Annual Big Benefit Auction in late August, which was themed “Clownin’ Around.”
+Funds raised benefit students directly through scholarships and program enhancements at Barton Community College.

 The Foundation Names Old Bill Honorarium

 Each year prior to the annual benefit auction, the Foundation board selects a deserving, dedicated donor(s) to be honored in this special way - one year of academic scholarships given in their name.
-The Foundation feels it is important to recognize excellence in giving and we have been blessed with so many generous and faithful donors that we are proud to be able to offer the community the opportunity to honor them as well.
-This year the money generated from the sale of Old Bill will honor Craig and Jolene Biggs in recognition of their years of support to the Foundation including the creation of their own endowment as well as continued support of other endowments.
+The Foundation feels it is important to recognize excellence in giving and we have been blessed with so many generous and faithful donors, that we are proud to be able to offer the community the opportunity to honor them as well.
+This year the money generated from the sale of Old Bill will honor the memory of Sylvan Bleeker in recognition of his many years of support to the Foundation.
+Sylvan was a dedicated board member, loyal volunteer, mentor and good friend.